 For this reason, a consistent meditation practice is an important key to building up your self love, self worth and positive thinking.

-No problem!
 I have a range of fun and simple way 2 minute sensory meditations which will help you to be more resilient.

 It’s great for beginners to meditation – as well as advanced meditators – because there’s something for everyone.